quicwg/base-drafts/draft-ietf-quic-qpack.md

 dynamic table entry will provide the timeliest feedback to the encoder, but could be redundant with other decoder feedback.
-By delaying an Insert Count Increment instruction, the decoder might be able to coalesce multiple Insert Count Increment instructions, or replace them entirely with Header Acknowledgements; see {{header-acknowledgement}}.
+By delaying an Insert Count Increment instruction, the decoder might be able to coalesce multiple Insert Count Increment instructions, or replace them entirely with Section Acknowledgements; see {{header-acknowledgement}}.
 However, delaying too long may lead to compression inefficiencies if the encoder waits for an entry to be acknowledged before using it.

 ### Invalid References

-If the decoder encounters a reference in a header block representation to a dynamic table entry which has already been evicted or which has an absolute index greater than or equal to the declared Required Insert Count ({{header-prefix}}), it MUST treat this as a connection error of type
+If the decoder encounters a reference in a field line representation to a dynamic table entry which has already been evicted or which has an absolute index greater than or equal to the declared Required Insert Count ({{header-prefix}}), it MUST treat this as a connection error of type